Employer-funded retirement account structure often used by self-employed workers and small businesses because it is simpler than many workplace plans.

 It is widely used by self-employed workers and small businesses that want retirement-plan tax advantages without the heavier administration of more complex plans.

-The tax code reference behind the structure is IRC Section 408(k), so legacy material may still refer to a SEP IRA as a 408(k) plan.
+The tax code reference behind the structure is IRC Section 408(k), so plan documents may refer to a SEP IRA as a 408(k) plan.

 SEP IRAs matter because they combine retirement-tax advantages with operational simplicity.